 Examples of Marketing Planning

 To help you understand the marketing planning process in more detail, let’s look at each step in the process through the lens of two real-life firms.
-We’ve changed a few details to keep them anonymous, but in all other respects these capture the process in action.
+We’ve changed a few details to keep them anonymous, but in all other respects these stories capture the process in action.

 Step 1: Understand your business situation

-Our small technology firm has reached the limits of their referral base.
+Our small technology firm has reached the limits of its referral base.
 Growth has slowed and they are not sure how to revive it.
 Their clients come from multiple industry sectors, with the highest concentration in manufacturing.

 Step 2: Research your target audience